erikhyrkas/snakes/training_data/llama-wiki-2.md

 **Cuisine**

 The cuisine of Hong Kong is known for its Cantonese-style cooking, with popular dishes such as dim sum, roast goose, and congee.
 Street food stalls and night markets offer a variety of snacks and desserts.

-**References**

-This article is based on information from reliable sources, including the Hong Kong Government's website and travel guides.
 <end>

 Write a wiki article about South America.<start>**South America**